Frequently Asked Questions

 Genetic epidemiology is the study of the role that genetic factors play in determining health and disease in families and in populations, and the interplay of such genetic factors with environmental factors.
 Epidemiology in general is the study of factors affecting the health and illness of populations.
 It is considered a cornerstone methodology of public health research, and is highly regarded in evidence-based medicine for identifying risk factors for disease and determining optimal treatment approaches to clinical practice.

-What do genes have to do with COPD?
+What Do Genes Have to Do with COPD?

 Some people can smoke their whole lives and never develop COPD where others may only have a mild smoking history or history of exposure to other lung irritants and develop COPD.
 We believe the differences between people who develop COPD and those that don’t lie in a person’s individual genetic make up.
 By understanding what genes may be associated with the increased risk of developing COPD, we hope to develop treatments and therapies that will improve the lives of those suffering with COPD.